Lifecell

-lifecell (formerly life:)) is the third largest Ukrainian mobile telephone network operator, (after Kyivstar and Vodafone Ukraine) covering 98.82% of Ukrainian inhabited territory.
-The company is wholly owned by Turkcell.
+lifecell (formerly DCC, and later life:)) is a Ukrainian telecommunications company based in Kyiv.
+It is the third largest Ukrainian mobile telephone network operator, (after Kyivstar and Vodafone Ukraine) covering 98.82% of Ukrainian inhabited territory.
+DVL Telecom is the parent company of Lifecell.
 Lifecell's dialing prefixes are +38063, +38093 and +38073.

 As of the end of Q3 of 2014, Ukrainian GSM operator life:) serves 13.6 million subscribers of prepaid, contract and corporate subscription.
 Company provides roaming opportunities in 184 countries via more than 456 roaming partners.
 The operator was the first mobile network operator in Ukraine to introduce EDGE technology that offers high speed data transfer.
 Now the technology is enabled in 100% life:) network.